 - A CSD with a medium-width main lobe indicates that the samples in one signal are correlated with other samples located close in time, but the correlation diminishes with separation in time.

-The cross-correlation plot is available with the VibrationVIEW Analyzer package.
-For more information, please visit the software module page.
+The cross-correlation plot is available with the VibrationVIEW Analyzer package and ObserVIEW Advanced Analysis package.
+For more information, please visit the software module pages.